 3. Find hosting for your site

 There are many hosting providers out there, each with its own range of services and special offers.
 Unstack offers hosting for all users.
-Some other common hosts include WordPress, Wix, Squarespace, Bluehost, and Digital Ocean.
+Some other common hosts include Hostinger, SiteGround, HostGator, DreamHost, and Bluehost.
+Our friends at Crazy Egg tested each host thoroughly to determine their strengths and weaknesses.

 When choosing a host, it’s easy just to head for the cheapest deal, but that might not be the best decision.
 You also need to take into account features such as: